 Provide leadership for the officer team to implement a plan to help Ohio DECA Members make an IMPACT on their chapter, school and community in the area of advocacy

-The Policy Advocate would be the “expert” in explaining various policies affecting Career Tech Education (CTE) and Career Technical Student Organizations (CTSO).
+The Policy Advocate would be the “expert” in explaining various policies affecting Career-Technical Education (CTE) and Career-Technical Student Organizations (CTSO).

 The Policy Advocate would be the designated State Officer to attend requested visits involving, but not limited to, administrators, business representatives, State Representatives, or other important individuals.

-The policy advocate officer would also reach out to officers of other Career Tech organizations in Ohio to partner with them to promote the value of all CTE programs
+The policy advocate officer would also reach out to officers of other career-technical student organizations in Ohio to partner with them to promote the value of all CTE programs

 The policy advocate will attend conferences and meetings with other CTSO officers to promote benefit of CTE in Ohio